MINES’ POLICY LIBRARY

 Respondent means an individual reported to be the perpetrator of conduct that could constitute Sexual Harassment, Sexual Assault or Interpersonal Violence under the Policy.

-Retaliation means a negative or adverse action against an individual for reporting an allegation of Sexual Harassment, for cooperating or participating in an investigation or another proceeding related to such allegation, for refusing to participate in any investigation or proceeding related to such allegations, or for engaging in activities to oppose Sexual Harassment, Sexual Assault, or Interpersonal Violence.
+Retaliation means a negative or adverse action against an individual for reporting an allegation of Sexual Harassment, Sexual Assault, or Interpersonal Violence, for cooperating or participating in an investigation or another proceeding related to such allegation, for refusing to participate in any investigation or proceeding related to such allegations, or for engaging in activities to oppose Sexual Harassment, Sexual Assault, or Interpersonal Violence.
 Complaints or incidents of Retaliation will be addressed as separate violations of this policy.

 - Rape—(Except Statutory Rape) The carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity